 We found that we were regularly asked for help and guidance on choosing what to use for some of the most typical and straightforward applications simply because customers found all the terminology and possible variations confusing; in many instances they were faced with mixing components in various ratios to end up with a useable products, the end result is that many of our customers found the use of lime in building confusing this meant that use was restricted to conservation and heritage applications and use elsewhere was largely the preserve of highly skilled specialists.

 We realised that almost all areas where lime products can be used, plasters, mortars and renders can be achieved with just a handful of well-designed quality products and applied with established construction skills.
-Good plasterers can apply lime as well as gypsum and the same applies to rendering, bricklaying and repairs and so on, the secret was to create consistent quality products where the only thing you need to add is water.
+Good plasterers can apply lime, as well as gypsum and the same, applies to render, bricklaying and repairs and so on, the secret was to create consistent quality products where the only thing you need to add is water.

 This is exactly how we and our suppliers arrived at our range of products.
 We worked together to offer technical performance products that are simple to understand and easy to use.
 They all benefit from the reduced levels of embodied energy and lighter environmental impact over cementitious or gypsum products, but importantly, they also match the performance and eco requirements now being established through modern methods of construction.
 They are breathable, long lasting, low polluting, easy to use and attractive products.
 The list of benefits is surprisingly wide-ranging, there is a list at the end of this article.